sedhossein/clean-code-with-clear-coder/README.md

 - for few minutes, every day, follow the news and check the treneds of the world, it can be lucrative for you .

+- each art has special price.
+Do not work with every cash and know the values, it is so important that do your projects with good price .

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna